HotPotato87/Azure.Workflow/README.md

     }
 ```

- 4. Get processing summaries sent to you on a schedule via email, text or alternatives.
+<b> Get processing summaries sent to you on a schedule via email, text or alternatives. </b>

 ```
 .AttachReportGenerator(new SendGridReportGenerator())
 ```

- 5. Fully extensible framework and design, want to use RabbitMQ instead? of ServiceBus?
+<b> Fully extensible framework and design, want to use RabbitMQ instead? of ServiceBus?
 Just hot-swap the components.
-There are plenty out of the box, but you can easily write your own.
+There are plenty out of the box, but you can easily write your own. </b>

 ```
 await WorkflowSession.StartBuild()